Egress Through Elevator Smoke Protective Curtains

 Smoke Curtain Components that Make a Panicked Situation Safer and Easier

 Elevators serve as a convenient travel option between vertical floors under normal conditions, however in a building emergency they serve a much more specific role per the International Building Code.
 Chapter 10 under section 1003.7 limits elevators to only be used as an “accessible means of egress in accordance with section 1009.4”.
 As a result, the IBC and ADA Guidelines prescribe specific guidelines that the elevator has to follow, and because Elevator Smoke Protective Curtains, like Smoke Guard, cover and protect the opening of these accessible means of egress, care should be taken understanding the differences in the curtains used in this application.
+One additional note: the direction of egress we are discussing is only exiting from the elevator in the event someone was stuck inside.
+NOT ingress into the elevator for clarification.

 To apply the requirement further: Section 1009.1 states that any accessible spaces “shall be provided with not less than one accessible means of egress.”
 With all buildings being scoped under Section 1103.1 as being required to be accessible to individuals with disabilities, elevator cab spaces under alarm, even if they are not the designated vertical path to a public way described in section 1009.2.5, should provide adequate accessible egress.
 The American Disabilities Act confirms this as well in designating Elevators as an “accessible route” under 402.2.